MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 SHALL be an `alpn-id`.
 The value list MUST NOT be empty.

-The wire format value for "alpn" consists of at least one `alpn-id` prefixed by its length as a single octet.
-These length-value pairs are concatenated to form the SvcParamValue.
+The wire format value for "alpn" consists of at least one `alpn-id` prefixed by its length as a single octet, and these length-value pairs are concatenated to form the SvcParamValue.
 These pairs MUST exactly fill the SvcParamValue; otherwise, the SvcParamValue is malformed.